 Earlier this year, I watched the 1968 Peter Bogdanovich film Targets on a whim.
 I had never seen any of Bogdanovich’s films, and I still really don’t know why I pressed “Play,” but I imagine it was because I saw Boris Karloff’s name.
 However, oddly enough, I had never seen any of Karloff’s films either, I only knew he played the mummy in the 1932 film, The Mummy (which inspired the 1999 film of the same name).
 I assumed that if Karloff had been a prominent actor during that era of American cinema, he would still be a skilled actor a few decades later, which proved to be true.

 Bogdanovich’s Targets tells two parallel stories that eventually intersect at the film’s climax.
-The first story follows the prominent actor Byron Orlok, adeptly played by Boris Karloff in his final serious dramatic role (there were, however, several films were released after Karloff’s death in 1969).
+The first story follows the prominent actor Byron Orlok, adeptly played by Boris Karloff in his final serious dramatic role (however, several films were released after Karloff’s death in 1969).
 Orlok is, in many ways, simply a dramatized version of Karloff himself.
 He is an actor from the early days of cinema, and he constantly refers to himself as an old, outdated relic.
 The film begins with Byron’s abrupt decision to retire from acting.
 He cancels an upcoming film project with Sammy Michaels (Peter Bogdanovich) and backs out of a speaking engagement scheduled to take place the following evening after a screening of his most recent film, The Terror.

 After Orlok’s story is established, the narrative suddenly shifts to Bobby Thompson (Tim O’Kelly) via the lens of a rifle scope.
 Bobby is a Vietnam war veteran, which is hinted at in a photograph in his bedroom.
 He is young, energetic, and by the standards of white 1950s America, an all-American boy.
 Bobby is a dutiful son who lives with his lovely wife and his parents.
 He refers to his father as “Sir,” and always has a quick, smart answer to every question.
 But it’s all a façade.
 Bobby is plagued by violent thoughts and his car trunk is filled with pistols, rifles, and heaps of ammunition.

 During a brief outing, Bobby almost shoots his father.
 Then, after staying up all night, Bobby waits for his father to leave for work, then shoots his mother, his wife, and a grocery delivery boy.
-Then, he ascends an oil storage tank with his weapons, ammunition, sandwich, and a bottle of soda.
+Later, he ascends an oil storage tank with his weapons, ammunition, sandwich, and a bottle of soda.
 After eating his lunch, he begins shooting at car passengers on the freeway.
 Eventually, the police arrive, and Bobby flees.
 He manages to evade capture by hiding in his car at a drive-in theater.

 As Bobby’s action-filled story plays out, Orlok’s story continues.
-After a series of interpersonal bungles and a night of heavy drinking, Orlok relents and agrees to speak to the audience after his film screening, which is supposed to take place at the same drive-in theater Bobby has taken refuge in.
+After a series of interpersonal bungles and a night of heavy drinking, Orlok relents and agrees to speak to the audience after his film screening, which is scheduled to take place at the same drive-in theater Bobby has taken refuge in.

 As Bobby waits in the theater parking lot, he notices a doorway leading behind the large projection screen.
 He grabs his guns and ascends a network of metal scaffolding.
 Night falls and the venue fills with cars.
 Somewhere in the second act of Orlok’s film, Bobby begins shooting at unsuspecting viewers from behind the projection screen.
 At this point, Orlok and his assistant Jenny (Nancy Hsueh) have already arrived and are watching the film in Orlok’s town car.
 Eventually, the audience realizes what is happening and begins to race toward the exits in their cars, resulting in pandemonium.